 How To Prevent Pet Urine Damaging Your Carpets

-Along with the rise of modern office culture, diversity and gender acceptability a new phenomenon has emerged in the form of office pets.
-Lots of offices theses days are even adding their pets to their team pages or describing them as their team mascots.
-While this can be good for team morale, it can also keep the commercial cleaning team from gleamcleanwa.com.au busy if the dogs aren’t proficiently toilet trained.
+Along with the rise of modern office culture, diversity, and gender acceptability, a new phenomenon has emerged in the form of office pets.
+Many offices these days are even adding their pets to their team pages or describing them as their team mascots.
+While this can be good for team morale, it can also keep the commercial cleaning team busy if the dogs aren’t proficiently toilet trained.

 One type of stain found in many homes and (now some offices), given our love of pets, is staining from pet urine.
-Most pets are lovable creatures ranging from tiny kittens all the way up to full-grown giant dogs like Dobermans, and whilst they may all differ in size, they all share one natural function, and that is the need to pee.
+Most pets are lovable creatures ranging from tiny kittens all the way up to full-grown giant dogs like Dobermans, and whilst they may all differ in size, they all share one natural function: the need to pee.

-Of course, many adult pets will have complete control over their bladder, and the likelihood of their urine ending up on your carpets is negligible.
-However, even these pets may occasionally have an accident through illness or simply through getting over excited.
+Of course, many adult pets will have complete control over their bladders, and the likelihood of their urine ending up on your carpets is negligible.
+However, even these pets may occasionally have an accident due to illness or simply getting overexcited.
 Obviously, with pups and kittens still learning that the place to urinate is outside or in a litter tray, the risk of urine on carpets is much greater.

-The reason why the risk to your carpet is so great from pet urine is that it does more than just leave a wet patch on them.
-The first danger is that you think it only covers a small area, however, urine will not just soak down into the fibres, but it will also spread out too.
+The risk to your carpet from pet urine is so great because it does more than just leave a wet patch on it.
+The first danger is that you think it only covers a small area.
+However, urine will not just soak down into the fibres, but it will also spread out.

-In addition, pet urine will reach deep down and soak into the backing of the carpet.
-Once there it can start to cause the backing to separate itself from the carpet fibres as well as cause issues with the underlay, and even the flooring underneath.
+In addition, pet urine will reach deep down and soak into the carpet’s backing.
+Once there, it can start to cause the backing to separate itself from the carpet fibres, as well as cause issues with the underlay and even the flooring underneath.

-Pet urine will contain many chemicals, and this leads us to another danger and that is with them interacting with the dyes within the carpet fibres.
-This can cause discoloration and in the worst cases, a bleaching effect takes place meaning that you have patches form across the carpet.
+Pet urine will contain many chemicals, leading us to another danger: it interacts with the dyes within the carpet fibres.
+This can cause discolouration, and in the worst cases, a bleaching effect occurs, meaning that patches form across the carpet.

-Finally, if the urine remains within the fibres of your carpets apart from the damage which is visible, there is also the likelihood that it will start to create horrible odours which are not only unpleasant for you and anyone who enters your home, but they may also encourage your pet to urinate there again.
+Finally, if the urine remains within the fibres of your carpets, in addition to the visible damage, it is likely to start creating horrible odours that are not only unpleasant for you and anyone who enters your home but may also encourage your pet to urinate there again.

-The most obvious key to avoiding all of these issues is ensuring that your pet is not only educated in terms of where they should urinate, but also that they are given plenty of opportunity to do so.
-Even well trained pets cannot go hours on end without urinating, and it is also dangerous with regards to their urinary system to have them always having to hold it in.
+The most obvious key to avoiding all of these issues is ensuring that your pet is not only educated about where they should urinate but also given plenty of opportunity to do so.
+Even well-trained pets cannot go hours on end without urinating, and it is also dangerous for their urinary system if they always have to hold it in.

 If an accident should occur try to soak up as much as you can immediately but do not rub the carpet as this simply spreads the urine.
 Instead, blot it up using absorbent paper towels.
 Once it is soaked up, use mild carpet cleaner to remove any stains which might have been created.